-Yesterday, the Obama administration issued a new directive stating that the traditional work requirements of the new welfare reform law back in 1996, the new work requirements can be waived or overridden by a legal device called a waiver authority under the Social Security Law.
+Yesterday, the Obama administration issued a new directive stating that the traditional work requirements of the new welfare reform law back in 1996, the new work requirements can be waived or overridden by a legal device called a waiver authority under the Social Security law.

 Welfare reform has been gutted, ladies and gentlemen.

-Live from the Southern Command in Sunny South Florida, it's open line Friday.
+Live from the Southern Command in sunny South Florida, it's open line Friday.

-While everybody's worried about who the vice presidential nominee is going to be and whether or not the nominees pro-life, pro-choice, pro-martian.
+While everybody's worried about who the vice presidential nominee is going to be and whether or not the nominee is pro-life, pro-choice, pro-Martian, everybody worried about whether Mitt Romney left Bain Capitol in 1999 or 1998 or 2001, Barack Obama continues his systematic dismantling of the private sector economy of the United States of America.

 After this move, if anybody thinks that the attack on the way this country was founded is simply accidental, you can't.